Currently Not Collectible (Stop the IRS)

-If you are an Atlanta taxpayer who owes taxes to the government, you can stop IRS collection activity by being deemed Currently Not Collectible.
+If you are an Atlanta taxpayer that owes taxes to the government, you can stop IRS collection activity by being deemed Currently Not Collectible.
 Once you obtain this status, the IRS will stop sending you nasty letters about your tax debt.
 And most importantly, the IRS will not be able to seize your assets.
-However, the IRS will file a lien on your property.
+The IRS will, however, file a lien on your property.
 This will hurt your credit rating and will make it harder (but not impossible) to sell your property.

-In order to be considered not collectible, you will have to provide your financial statements to the IRS.
-While there is significant work required to prove that you are not collectible, the effort is often worth it, given the right facts and circumstances.
+For the IRS to consider you not collectible, you will have to provide your financial statements to the IRS.
+There is significant work required to prove that you are not collectible.
+However, the effort is often worth it, given the right facts and circumstances.
 Furthermore, there is planning that you can take advantage of to improve your numbers, such as maximizing allowable expenses.

 The Math Behind Being Not Collectible

 First, calculate net equity in assets (home, car, investment portfolio, etc.).
 Second, calculate gross monthly income, less allowable expenses.
 If these calculations show no funds available to pay the tax, then you will be deemed not collectible.

 You can use current income numbers for purposes of the calculation.
 This helps your case if you have recently lost your job or had a recent decrease in earnings (such as during the pandemic).